 Centre's yearbook was called the "Ec Centric" before the 1901 consolidation.

 Central University's yearbook was published as the "Cream and Crimson" while the college was in Richmond.

 1900, the last year of the Central University "Cream and Crimson"

 All of that changed after the consolidation of the two colleges.

 The Centre athletic teams began competing under the Central University of Kentucky name.
-The yearbook of the consolidated schools became the "Cardinal and Blue" for the class of 1903 and retained that name except for the 1907 use of "Ec Centric."
+The yearbook of the consolidated schools became the "Cardinal and Blue."
 The athletic teams of the newly formed institution began being known as the "Cardinal and Blue," as those were now the school's colors.
-There was no more gold and white or cream and crimson.
+There was no more "Gold and White" or "Cream and Crimson."

-The first year for the yearbook published in Danville for the consolidated schools.
-Note that the circular emblem now has "Central University of Kentucky*1874-1901*" and "Centre College of Kentucky *1819*" both embossed.
+The 1903 yearbook published in Danville for the consolidated schools.
+Note that the circular emblem now has both "Central University of Kentucky*1874-1901*" and "Centre College of Kentucky *1819*" embossed.

 An illustration from the "Cardinal and Blue" yearbook of 1909 utilizing the school's colors of cardinal and blue